Discontinuous Galerkin methods for the Laplace-Beltrami operator on point cloud: Numerical results

 Another set of tests are implemented with point cloud presentation of a torus surface:

 The point cloud is generated from uniformly distributed points in $(\theta, \phi)$ coordinate and then projected onto the torus.

 In Table \ref{tab:torusproj}, we present the numerical error for the reconstructed nodal points as the first example.
-We can observe error bounds of order $\mathcal{O}(h)^{k+1}$ when $k$th order polynomials are used.
-Similarly, $\mathcal{O}(h^{k+2})$ error bounds for the nodal pairs projected onto the parameter domain coincide with Proposition \ref{prop:nodal_accu}.
-Different from the unit sphere case, there seems no geometrical superconvergence for even polynomials, different to the previous example.
+We observe error bounds of order $\mathcal{O}(h^{k+1})$ when using $k$-th order polynomials.
+Similarly, the error bounds of $\mathcal{O}(h^{k+2})$ for the nodal pairs projected onto the parameter domain align with Proposition \ref{prop:nodal_accu}.
+Unlike the unit sphere case, there seems to be no geometrical superconvergence for even polynomials, which differs from the previous example.